xelatihy/yocto-gl/docs/yocto/yocto_bvh.md

 that can be improved slightly by setting `highquality` to true.
 By default, we use the internal BVH, but Intel's Embree can be used, when available, if `embree` is set to true.
-Yocto/BVH works in shared memory so the data structures returned do not copy scene or shape data.

 ```cpp
 auto scene = scene_model{...};            // make a complete scene